thoughtcroft/thoughtcroft.github.io/_posts/2005-11-25-get-subform-control-name.markdown

 layout: post
 title:  "Finding the name of a control in an Access subform"
 date:   2005-11-25 12:06:00 +1000
-tags:   [access, form, subform, control, vba]
+tags:   [access, form, subform, vba]
 ---

 I'm currently developing a Microsoft Access based system and found myself continually needing to work out how to access a property of the control that contains a subform from code running in the subform (for